harmony-one/docs-home/developers/sdk/viem/README.md

 ## Introduction

 Viem is a TypeScript interface that provides low-level stateless primitives for interacting with Ethereum-compatible blockchains.
 It focuses on reliability, efficiency, and a developer-friendly experience.
-Harmony, being an Ethereum-compatible blockchain, can fully leverage Viem's capabilities.
+As an Ethereum-compatible blockchain, Harmony can fully leverage Viem's capabilities.
 This allows developers to use Viem to interact with Harmony nodes seamlessly, benefiting from its performance optimizations and type-safe interface.
 By using Viem with Harmony, developers can build robust and efficient applications while enjoying a modern development experience.

 ## Setup Viem with Harmony

-To get started with the Viem library, we first need to install it using the following command:
+To get started with Viem, install it using the following command:

 ```
 npm install viem